tsnellgrove/dark_castle3/doc/to_do.md

 		- CANCEL: instantiate throne as obj of class SeatMach
 		- DONE: reconsider SwitchMixIn... how to make SpringSliderSwitch a true MixIn?
 			- NOTE: apparently I created these MixIns before I understood that methods should be included
-		- INPROC: ViewOnlyButtonSwitch
+		- DONE: ViewOnlyButtonSwitch
 			- DONE: create ButtonSwitchMixIn
 			- DONE: create ViewOnlyButtonSwtich
 			- DONE: update red_button to class ViewOnlyButtonSwtich
 			- DONE: test / troubleshoot (currently "no effect")
-			- TBD: clean-up
+			- DONE: clean-up
+		- INPROC: SeatSpringSliderSwitch
+			- DONE: create SpringSliderSwitchMixIn
-		- TBD: create SliderSwitchMixIn
+			- TBD: create SeatSpringSliderSwitch
-		- TBD: create SeatSliderSwitch
+			- TBD: update throne to class SeatSpringSliderSwitch
 				- TBD: For throne, crystal_box is in_reach?
 Update room / throne text to indicate this?
 				- TBD: Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
 				- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)
 					- IDEA: add auto_gen description to over-ride (like messy_handwriting)
 					- IDEA: or maybe base auto_gen key on descript_key and update that?
+			- TBD: test / troubleshoot (currently "no effect")
+			- TBD: clean-up
-		- TBD: clean up test_chair and ThroneMach class
+		- TBD: clean up test_chair class
+		- TBD: clean up Switch class